-Subsequently, follows can follow more effectively when a lead is more clear about “where” he wants to go, and can help polish the rough edges with him on the back end once his idea is more clear.
-You’ll be amazed how much time is saved by this method.
-On occasion, leads borrow the follow and let them know you’re not looking for a perfect response from them, but that you’re trying to “visualize” with a physical body where you might want to take her in theory.
-This relational technique will accelerate your learning curves.
+On occasion, leads borrow the follow and let them know you’re not looking for a perfect response from them, but that you’re trying to “visualize” with a physical body where you might want to share energy with her in theory.
+This relational technique explodes your creative senses and will accelerate your learning curves.

 You don’t have to feel the result from the follow to determine if you have a good idea.
 This is relieving for the follow, and eliminates a need to examine how well they are responding.
 It is very difficult to communicate a new idea with someone who depends on responding to an understood idea. (read my article on: “Benefits of solo dancing” if you have trouble with visualization.)

-In conclusion, these are things that have proven to work for myself since I’ve tried them with hundreds of leads and followers the past years.
+In conclusion, these are things that have proven to work for myself- since I’ve tried them with hundreds of leads and followers with over 3000 plus hours the last few years.
 They may not work for everyone, but everyone should have the opportunity to model a successful example.
-I’ve also even used this method in creating choreographed pieces of work with my friend Annie Trudeau.
-View that performance here:

 Set a goal for yourself.
 Focus on one thing that you can work on and do it 19 days for 15 minutes a day.

 Write me and let me know how you are progressing.
 If you don’t have the time to practice 15 minutes a day because of time limitations, check out the article on “Why dancers should start a business”.
 Hope this can help accelerate your dance journey.
 Have a stress free day.